 Best EVER Baked Beans Recipe

-That’s right, these baked beans have won 4 competitions.
+That’s right, these southern baked beans have won 4 competitions.
 And I’m not even talking about the office pot luck competition, we are talking about fun local bbq competitions.
 Back in the day before kids we used to love going to bbq competitions.

 There were so many fun local ones and some huge ones.
 Finding our favorites was a job we took seriously.
 We started entering these beans into them a year before we moved and reality set in with full time careers and kids.